tabulify/tabulify/ansible/roles/postgres/doc/postgres-wal-archiving.md

 * `%f` is the file name of the file to archive (Ex: `00000001000000A900000065`) The path name is relative to the current working directory, i.e., the cluster's data directory.

+It is not necessary to preserve the original relative path (%p) but it is necessary to preserve the file name (%f).

+### How to stop archiving temporally

+`archive_command` and `archive_library` can be changed with a configuration file reload.
+If you are archiving via shell and wish to temporarily stop archiving, one way to do it is to set archive_command to the empty string ('').

 ## Restore command

 The [restore_command](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-RESTORE-COMMAND)